Skip to main content

 This is beneficial as:

-all match suspensions are stored and displayed consistently in the same form.
-Otherwise if using Competition Settings, suspensions for accumulated cards are treated using Card Trackers, which is different from second yellow cards and red cards, which are always managed with Disciplinary Cases.
+• All match suspensions are stored and displayed consistently in the same form.
+Otherwise, if using Competition Settings, suspensions for accumulated cards are handled through Card Trackers, unlike second yellow cards and red cards, which are always managed through Disciplinary Cases.

-all sanctions for single yellow cards are stored and displayed consistently in the same form.
-Otherwise if using Competition Settings, match suspensions for accumulated cards are treated using Card Trackers, which is different from monetary fees, which are always managed with Disciplinary Cases.
+• All sanctions for single yellow cards are stored and displayed consistently in the same form.
+Otherwise, if using Competition Settings, match suspensions for accumulated cards are handled by Card Trackers, unlike monetary fees, which are always managed through Disciplinary Cases.

-suspension can increment for recidivists, e.g. you can put different value for 3rd, 6th, 9th card.
-Otherwise if using Competition Settings, it is always one match suspension.
+• Suspension can increase for recidivists; e.g., you can set different values for the 3rd, 6th, and 9th cards.
+Otherwise, if using Competition Settings, it is always one match suspension.

-Suspension and Serving Scope can be selected on Default Sanctions.
-Otherwise if using Competition Settings, suspension scope is always Competition.
+• Suspension and Serving Scope can be selected on Default Sanctions.
+Otherwise, if using Competition Settings, the suspension scope is always Competition.

-Max Matches feature can only be applied on Default Sanctions, and cannot be defined in Competition Settings.
+• The Max Matches feature applies only to Default Sanctions and cannot be defined in Competition Settings.

-The benefits of Competition Settings as opposed to Default Sanctions, are simplicity and the fact that you can configure it for each specific competition.
-Based on our analysis, it is questionable whether simultaneous competitions of same type should ever have different disciplinary configuration.
+The benefits of Competition Settings over Default Sanctions are simplicity and the ability to configure them for each specific competition.
+Based on our analysis, it is questionable whether simultaneous competitions of the same type should ever have different disciplinary configurations.
 If indeed needed, they could always be split into two competition types.

 Other Considerations